GEO Group: Business segments

-U.S. federal contracts
+U.S. federal contracts and political donations

-On August 18, 2016, Deputy U.S. Attorney General Sally Yates announced that the Justice Department intended to end its Bureau of Prisons contracts with for-profit prison operators, generally.
+On August 18, 2016, Deputy U.S. Attorney General Sally Yates announced that the Justice Department intended to end its Bureau of Prisons contracts with for-profit prison operators.
 As of 2015, GEO Group operated 26 federal prison centers, for the departments of both Justice and Homeland Security, which would have been affected by this change in policy.
 These centers had a total capacity of 35,692 prisoners, representing 45% of the company's revenue.

 On February 23, 2017, newly confirmed Trump administration Attorney General Jeff Sessions rescinded the August 2016 guidance.
 In March 2017, Pablo Paez, GEO Group vice president, defended the legality of his company's $225,000 donation to a pro-Trump political action committee.
 He said that the donation was made by a subsidiary, GEO Corrections Holdings, Inc., which has no contracts with any governmental agency, rather than directly from GEO Group itself.
 Democratic Congressmen Emanuel Cleaver and Luis Gutiérrez disputed that claim in a letter to GEO and its rival, CoreCivic.
 The Campaign Legal Center filed a complaint challenging the contribution with the Federal Elections Commission.
 GEO and CoreCivic each donated $250,000 supporting Trump's inaugural festivities, according to the corporations' spokesmen.
 GEO gave $275,000 to the pro-Trump super PAC Rebuilding America Now, according to FEC filings.
 A $100,000 donation had been made only a day after Sally Yates, at the Department of Justice, announced it would be phasing out its for-profit prison and detention contracts.

 In April 2018, a wholly owned subsidiary of GEO Group called GEO Acquisitions II gave $125,000 to a political action committee in violation of the Federal Election Campaign Act, which bars companies with active contracts with the federal government from making political donations.

 On January 26, 2021, United States President Joe Biden signed Executive Order 14006 directing the United States Department of Justice to cease the renewal of federal contracts with private prisons.
-As a result, in 2021 Geo Group reported that they had closed six of their faculties as a result of the contracts not being renewed by the federal government and that their last facility under direct contract with the Bureau of Prisons would phase out in September 2022.
+As a result, in 2021 Geo Group reported that they had closed six of their facilities as a result of the contracts not being renewed by the federal government and that their last facility under direct contract with the Bureau of Prisons would phase out in September 2022.
 They reported that this resulted in a decline of $240 million in revenue for the 2021 fiscal year.

-In February 2025, Geo Group announced they would reopen Delaney Hall in Newark, New Jersey as an immigration detention facility with capacity to detain up to 1,000 people.
+According to Open Secrets, a government watchdog group: